wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 4. Apply the changes `$ python manage.py migrate`.
 This will create the necessary infrastructure within the database for your new model(s).
 5. Create/edit your population script for your new model(s).

-Invariably, there will be times when you will have to delete your database.
-When this happens, run the following commands from the `manage.py` module.
+There will be times when you will have to delete your database -- sometimes it's easier to just start afresh.
+When you want to do this, do the the following.
+Note that for this tutorial, you are using a SQLite database -- Django does support a [variety of other database engines](https://docs.djangoproject.com/en/1.9/ref/databases/).

-1. `migrate` your database - this will set everything up in the new database.
-Ensure that your app is listed in the migrations that are committed.
-If it is not, run the `makemigrations <app_name>` command, where `<app_name>` is the name of your app.
+1. If you're running it, stop your Django development server.
+2. For an SQLite database, delete the `db.sqlite3` file in your Django project's directory.
+It'll be in the same directory as the `manage.py` file.
+3. If you have changed your app's models, you'll want to run the `$ python manage.py makemigrations <app_name>` command, replacing `<app_name>` with the name of your Django app (i.e. `rango`).
+Skip this if your models have not changed.
+4. Run the `$ python manage.py migrate` to create a new database file (if you are running SQLite), and migrate database tables to the database.
-2. Create a new administrative account with the `createsuperuser` command.
+5. Create a new admin account with the `$ python manage.py createsuperuser` command.
+6. Finally, run your population script again to insert credible test data into your new database.

 X> ### Exercises
 X> Now that you've completed this chapter, try out these exercises to reinforce and practice what you have learnt. **Once again, note that the following chapters will have expected you to have completed these exercises!
 If you're stuck, there are some hints to help you complete the exercises below.**